openpotato/openholidaysapi.website/en/docs/sources.md

 + Federal Day of Thanksgiving, Repentance and Prayer
 + St Stephen's Day (26 December)

-The competent municipal authorities are also authorised to designate other religious holidays as local days of rest for their municipal area.
+The municipal authorities are also authorised to designate other religious holidays as local days of rest for their municipal area.

 Source: